amal-araweelo/RV32I/README.md

 # RISC-V 32-bit integer instruction set simulator

-## README - file structure and running the program
+## File structure and running the program

 File structure and running the program
 The code for this project is split into multiple source files and headers.